jamesatomc/kanari-blog/src/content/Kanari_SDK_Design.md

-# Explore the design principles and architecture of the Kanari SDK in this detailed blog post.

-## Understanding k1, k2, and moveOS Nodes
+## Understanding k1, k2, and moveOS

 The Kanari SDK utilizes a node-based architecture to manage its operations efficiently.
 Three critical nodes in this architecture are the **k1**, **k2**, and **moveOS** nodes.